 These data on employment are a product of the Current Population Survey.
 The data refer to the primary jobs of employed persons.
 Additional information is available from Geographic Profile of Employment and Unemployment, 1997 (PDF, 966K), (BLS Bulletin 2515).
 West North Central States include Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Agriculture employment most widespread by far in West North Central States on the Internet at http://www.bls.gov/opub/ted/1999/aug/wk2/art04.htm (visited March 28, 2015).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Agriculture employment most widespread by far in West North Central States at https://www.bls.gov/opub/ted/1999/aug/wk2/art04.htm (visited December 01, 2022).